• Skip to primary navigation

 Notes

-• Recipe can be made without browning the butter to save time.
-Simply melt your butter, then remove from heat and add your marshmallows as directed.
+• Recipe can be made without browning the butter if desired.
+Simply melt your butter, then remove from heat and continue as directed above.

-• Rice krispies treats will keep for up to four days in a tightly sealed container at room temperature.
-Treats are best enjoyed within the first 1-2 days of making.
+• Rice krispies treats will keep for about two days in a tightly sealed container at room temperature.
+Leftovers can be frozen for up to three months.

 Nutrition Estimate